dramthen/loowiki/content/Legends of Old Wiki/Classes/Reaver.md

 	- Blood Sacrifice
 		- Mana:
 		- Cooldown: None
 		- Effect: Deals a small amount of physical damage to the Reaver to deal disease damage to the target.
 The self-inflicted damage can be mitigated with armor.
+This ability additionally deals high threat.
 - Malediction:
 	- Wave of Enfeeblement
 		- Mana: